 Duration: 56 weeks

-Awarded by new client Morgan Sindall, Cidon have been appointed for the concrete works to build the nine-storey Arts & Media facility on the former site of the Mabel Tylecote Building on Oxford Road.
+Awarded by Morgan Sindall, Cidon were appointed for the concrete works package to the nine-storey Arts & Media facility, part of the Manchester Metropolitan University.
+The site is located on the former Mabel Tylecote Building on Oxford Road, Manchester.

 The 96,000 sq. ft. development will house a new Poetry Library alongside the prestigious Manchester Writing School - led by Creative Director and Poet Laureate Professor Carol Ann Duffy DBE; as well as a 180-seat auditorium for Manchester School of Theatre productions; an exciting new Multimedia Journalism programme with in-house TV and radio studios; and the Language Centre.
 This nine-story structure connects the Grade-II listed Grosvenor Building – home to The Holden Gallery - and will provide space to exhibit items from the University's vast Special Collections.